tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Projects/projects/Zomato RFM & Revenue Analysis/README.md

 ---

-## 3. SQL Functions & Key Assumptions
+## 3. SQL Functions and Key Assumptions

 In this project, various SQL functions are utilized for finding answers to business queries.
 The following functions were used for the project: